Glasstap Home Log In Trainers' Library Trainers' Images Trainers' Talk NEW: Trainers' Blogs Free Stuff

 We’ve also included additional notes in the agenda to help you deliver a well constructed and coherent learning intervention.

-This course outline has been designed for use with all levels of staff working within a team, partnership or strategic alliance environment.
+This course has been designed for use with all levels of staff working within a team, partnership or strategic alliance environment.

 You may also want to ensure that refreshments are available throughout the course and that there is sufficient space in the main training room for all participants to be comfortable.